Table of Contents[Hide][Show]

 This Colorado dude ranch operates from May – September.
 In the Buckaroo program for kids 5 and younger, activities include horseback rides around the ranch, games, crafts and picnic hikes.
 Counselors supervise naps and feeding.
 Kids ages 6 to 13 learn to ride and practice skills in the Rangerider program.
 Parents are welcome to join kids’ activities.
 Families eat together and stay in one- to four-bedroom cabins.

 Open year-round, the ranch is about a 35-minute drive from Tucson International Airport.
 Kids under 5 stay free and can ride safely on a lead line guided by staff.
 There’s also a petting zoo and heated pool.
-Ranch activities include riding, rock climbing, hikes, and fat-tire bikes.
+Ranch activities include riding, rock climbing, hiking and fat-tire bike riding.
 The ranch’s 43 guest rooms are ideal for family reunions.

 Best Dude Ranches for School-Age Kids

 Open year-round, the Alisal is a working cattle ranch and full-service resort with luxury cottages.
 Ages 7 and older go on guided trail rides in wide-open spaces with Sycamore trees.
 Ages 4 – 6 gather eggs, feed chickens, and play with baby goats in Alisal’s Barnyard.
 Breakfast rides lead to an adobe camp and cowboy buffet.
 The modified American Plan includes breakfast and dinner.

 Open summer through fall, the full-service resort ranch has riding programs for ages 3 and older.
 The ranch is among the few that allows kids ages 3-6 to experience horseback trail riding.
 Kids ages 7 and older learn to saddle up and groom their horses.
 More ranch activities: kayaking, a challenge course, climbing wall and zipline.